There are many ways to make money as a 3D-Artist. The question, though, should really be: How do youwant to make money as a 3D Artist?

-Be crushed and burn out because of too much low-quality work and a 3D-Artists salary that is usually much too low?
+Be crushed and burn out because of too much low-quality, tedious work, and a 3D-Artists salary, that is usually much too low?

-Let’s get into this really deep and start off with some questions to ask ourselves before looking at how to make money with 3D:
+Let’s get into this in-depth and start off with some questions to ask ourselves before looking at how to make money with 3D:

 Why are you a 3D Artist?